yArfaj/ICS233-assembly-assignment01/README.md

-# assignment01 of course ICS233 (assembly language)
+# Assignment01 of Course ICS233 (Using MIPS Assembly)

-### about the assignment:
+### About the assignment:

 This task is reading from the `input.txt` file and stores the data inside an array of 10000 bytes.
 And at the end printing the number of digits, characters, new lines (`'\n'`), and other chracters